 Join the Alumni Board

 Each fall, the Ford School issues a call for Alumni Board nominations.
-You can put your name on the ballot for one of six open seats by submitting your self-nomination via an online form.
-Five seats are reserved for master's or doctoral alumni, and one for alumni from our bachelor’s program.
+You can put your name on the ballot for one of six open seats by submitting your self-nomination.
+Five seats are reserved for MPP/MPA or doctoral alumni, and for one alumni from our bachelor’s program.
 Terms last for three years.
-This term would run from January 1, 2017-December 31, 2019.
-If you are interested in joining the board and would like to learn more, a conference call will be held to answer your questions on October 25.
-Email Elisabeth Johnston at email@example.com if you would like to participate in the conference call.
+This term would run from January 1, 2021-December 31, 2023.
+If you are interested in joining the board and would like to learn more, a Zoom session will be held to answer your questions on October 20 at 5 p.m.
+EDT.
+E-mail Elisabeth Johnston at email@example.com if you would like to participate in the Zoom session.